techidaily/site-fox-helps/source/_posts/updated-the-audiovisual-experience-elevated-mastering-audio-blending-in-audacity-for-2024.md

 ## Part 4\.
 Related FAQs

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 1\.
 What is crossfade between tracks?

 Crossfade occurs when one piece of audio fades out just as another piece of audio begins to fade in.
 To fix errors, people often just highlight them and snip them out.
 There is now a vacuum there.
 The portion before the cut and the portion following it result in two separate audio files.
 As you drag the later audio to the left to link it like a railway part to the end of the previous audio item, you can now unite these two pieces.